 Rockefeller Center Christmas TreeChristmas Tree in Midtown ManhattanAdd to myNY added

 The Rockefeller Center Christmas Tree is one of the largest Christmas trees in NYC, placed annually in Rockefeller Center Plaza.
 In New York, the Tree Lighting Ceremony right after Thanksgiving is the official start of the Holiday season and one of your best things to do in New York during Christmas!

 Over the past years, we weren’t super lucky with the weather but the Tree Lighting Ceremony attracts tons of people every year.
 Of course, the Christmas Tree at Rockefeller Center is the highlight of visitors coming to New York from all over the world during Christmas time.
 Most visitors only know the tree from movies or pictures, so it’s very impressive looking at it in person.
-This year, the lighting of the tree ceremony at Rockefeller Center took place on November 30th, 2022.
+This year, the lighting of the tree ceremony at Rockefeller Center will take place on November 29th, 2023.

 Visit Dyker Heights in BrooklynBus Tour in Dyker HeightsOur HighlightAdd to myNY added